dhardestylewis/terrain_aggregator/README.md

-The purpose of this License is to make a manual, textbook, or other functional and useful document "free" in the sense of freedom: to assure everyone the effective freedom to copy and redistribute it, with or without modifying it, either commercially or noncommercially.
+The purpose of this License is to make a manual, textbook, or other functional and useful document "free" in the sense of freedom: to assure everyone the effective freedom to copy and redistribute it, with or without modifying it, either commercially or non commercially.
 Secondarily, this License preserves for the author and publisher a way to get credit for their work, while not being considered responsible for modifications made by others.